AsaiYusuke/jsonpath/README.md

 ### * Error handling

-If there is a problem with the execution of the `Retrieve`, `Prepare` or prepared *parser-functions*, an error type is returned.
+If there is a problem with the execution of the `Retrieve`, `Parse` or prepared *parser-functions*, an error type is returned.
 These error types define the corresponding symptom, as listed below:

 #### Syntax analyze errors from `Retrieve`, `Parse`